 Marco Mazzoni underlines the importance of the interaction between the women and the plants by developing the subject that’s best known: the female face framed by flora and fauna, rendering it an icon.
 He reveals her innermost perceptions, memories scribbled on a diary page, highly imaginative visions of “impossible” animals, the fruit of ecstatic exploration of hallucinatory journeys.

-Marco Mazzoni, born in 1982 in Tortona.
+Marco Mazzoni was born in 1982 in Tortona.
 He lives and works in Milan.

 Some noteworthy solo exhibitions: Marco Mazzoni, Thinkspace Gallery, 2017; Marco Mazzoni: Home; Galleria Giovanni Bonelli, Milan, 2015; IMMUNE, Thinkspace Gallery LA, 2014; White days, GALLERY B15, Copenhagen, 2014; Naturama, Roq La Rue Gallery, Seattle, 2013; AnimanerA, Jonathan Levine Gallery, New York, 2013; La Natura Squisita.
 Oltre i confini del POP (con Fulvio Di Piazza e Nicola Verlato), Fondazione Stelline, Milano, 2012; RIver Of Milk, Roq La Rue gallery, Seattlel, 2012.